FILTERS

 Why do we love it?

-Dog Point Section 94 is according to Wine-searcher one of the 25 best Sauvignon Blancs in the world.
-This is very impressive considering its relatively low price and the fact that it stands proudly next to historical beasts, with three and four times the price.
-The 2018 Late Release received 94pts from James Suckling and Wine Spectator.
+The Dog Point Section 94 is, according to Wine Searcher, one of the 25 best Sauvignon Blancs in the world.
+Quite impressive on its own, but even more so because it stands proudly alongside historic giants that cost three to four times its price.
+It’s no coincidence that it received 95 points from James Suckling!

 COLOR